List of compositions by Max Reger: Table of compositions

 Reger's works with an opus number are listed first, then works designated as WoO (work without opus number).
 Details to compositions follow, such as song titles and names of poets for a collection of songs.
 The scoring is given if it cannot be recognized from the title or the genre: for example songs (Lieder, Gesänge) are normally for voice and piano, in a sonata the named solo instrument is usually accompanied by piano, and choral works are for four-part choir a cappella, unless otherwise noted.

 When the opus number provides a link, it leads to more details about a work, such as the titles, markings and keys of its parts.
-The last column provides two link for reference, when available: one to the detailed information on the piece by the Max-Reger-Institute (in German), which appears as "MR" and the number on the website, the other to a free score (sc).
+The last column provides two links for reference, when available: one to the detailed information on the piece by the Max-Reger-Institute (in German), which appears as "MR" and the number on the website, the other to a free score (sc).